matthewdeguzman/WiNGHacks-Workshop/README.md

 - On Mac/Unix based systems, run `export PYTHONPATH=src/`
 - On Windows, run `setx PYTHONPATH "src/"`

-5. Run the backend: `python src/main.py`
+5. Run the backend in two ways
+- `python src/main.py` If you run it with this command, then you must restart the server to reflect changes made in the backend
+- `uvicorn src.main:app --host 0.0.0.0 --port 8000 --reload` This should automatically refresh when changes are made

 ## Running it on Docker